mlyle/armtrainer/README.md

 * The manual should be updated with some of the system calls that have not been documented and perhaps
 * Manual should be updated to include details of usage of the ARM trainer.
 * Overall curriculum, etc, should get posted here.
-* Now that the keypad is scanned more quickly, debouncing keys has become more important.
-Debounce them in software.